openzipkin/zipkin/zipkin-server/README.md

     * `CASSANDRA_MAX_CONNECTIONS`: Max pooled connections per datacenter-local host.
 Defaults to 8
     * `CASSANDRA_INDEX_CACHE_MAX`: Maximum trace index metadata entries to cache.
 Zero disables caching.
 Defaults to 100000.
     * `CASSANDRA_INDEX_CACHE_TTL`: How many seconds to cache index metadata about a trace.
 Defaults to 60.
+    * `CASSANDRA_INDEX_FETCH_MULTIPLIER`: How many more index rows to fetch than the user-supplied query limit.
+Defaults to 3.

 Example usage: